nasa/cumulus/docs/architecture.md

 End Users can access data via Cumulus's `distribution` submodule, which includes ASF's [thin egress application](https://github.com/asfadmin/thin-egress-app), this provides authenticated data egress, temporary S3 links and other statistics features.

+#### Data search

+End user exporsure of Cumulus's holdings is expected to be provided by an external service.

+For NASA use, this is assumed to be [CMR](<https://earthdata.nasa.gov/eosdis/science-system-description/eosdis-components/cmr>) in this diagram.

 ### Data ingest

 #### Workflows